Mailbag: Will Seahawks add a third QB? Will they be buyers at trade deadline?

 A bye week is the perfect time for another Seahawks mailbag.

 So let’s get to it with questions about depth at quarterback, the trade deadline, the offensive line and more.
-As always, some questions lightly edited for clarity.
+As always, some questions were lightly edited for clarity.

 @KateOHareWrites asked: When are we going to get a QB3 [third quarterback]?
 Or are we?